konkinit/ChurnModeling/README.md

 a dataset from Telco industry the idea in the online course was to model churn by implementing an end-to-end data science project from data preprocessing, data modeling, model comparaison to putting champion model into production.
 The project was done using SAS viya, a low-code environment.
-Consequently I decide to reimplement the project using the first two C's of Cloud Native approach.
-My aim is to build a streamlit app on which user can following the project end-to-end by entering some hyperparams to his convenience.
+Consequently I decide to reimplement the project using the first two C's of Cloud Native approach that is Code and Container.
+My aim is to build a streamlit app on which user can follow the project end-to-end by entering some hyperparams to his convenience.

 ### Continous integration